 Securing access to vaccines

-Safe and effective vaccines against COVID-19 are the best way out of the pandemic.
-The Commission and Member States have taken a common EU approach to securing supplies and facilitating their distribution.
+Safe and effective vaccines against COVID-19 were key to overcome the pandemic and remain our best tool to protect our citizens against the virus.
+The Commission and Member States took a common EU approach to securing supplies and facilitating their distribution, helping to ensure timely access and availability all across the EU.

 Objectives of the strategy